Romeo Brawner Jr.: Chief of Staff of the Armed Forces of the Philippines

 With the aim of further strengthening the AFP's shift from internal defense operation to an effective external defense posture, Brawner, alongside the Defense Department, led the creation of the Comprehensive Archipelagic Defense Concept, a defense concept that aims to boost country's inter-island defense strategy while aiming to secure the country's sea lanes, external territorial waters including the country's exclusive economic zones (EEZs), and other potential foreign threats.
 The concept also allow the AFP to be more adaptable towards intensifying inter-domain threats while applying the potential lessons learned from the Russian invasion of Ukraine while revitalizing the military's modernization program to fast track the procurement of modern weapons, equipment, and assets to counter evolving security threats within the modern battlefield.
 On the AFP's 89th Founding Anniversary held on 21 December 2024, Brawner also announced the introduction of the Tatag Kapuluan campaign plan, which serves as the AFP's campaign plan in aiming expand the AFP's holistic and harmonized approach towards defending the country's external borders and sovereignty.

-Brawner also initiated the creation and upgrading of various military commands which is aimed to boost the AFP's preparedness against newer and more complex threats, while enhancing the AFP's capabilities in joint operations, such as the creation of the AFP Intelligence Command on 21 August 2024, which is aimed to strengthen and harmonize the AFP's intelligence operations; the AFP Joint Special Operations Command on 28 May 2025, which unifies and enhances the AFP's special operations units; the AFP Joint Sustainment Command on 22 September 2025, which is tasked to manage the AFP's logistical units, equipment, and support systems; and the upcoming AFP Civil-Military Operations Command, which is made to expand the AFP's civil-military engagements with other various sectors and to combat both fake news and misinformation.
+Brawner also initiated the creation and upgrading of various military commands which is aimed to boost the AFP's preparedness against newer and more complex threats, while enhancing the AFP's capabilities in joint operations, such as the creation of the AFP Intelligence Command on 21 August 2024, which is aimed to strengthen and harmonize the AFP's intelligence operations; the AFP Joint Special Operations Command on 28 May 2025, which unifies and enhances the AFP's special operations units; the AFP Joint Sustainment Command on 22 September 2025, which is tasked to manage the AFP's logistical units, equipment, and support systems; and the AFP Civil-Military Operations Command on 13 November 2025, which is made to expand the AFP's civil-military engagements with other various sectors and to combat both fake news and misinformation.
 On 18 January 2024, Brawner also reactivated the AFP Counterintelligence Group, which is aimed to counter potential counterintelligence and espionage operations, as well as to counter potential classified military information leakages within the country.
+Brawner also led the reactivation of the National Capital Regional Command on 28 February 2025, and the creation of the AFP Strategic Command on 27 October 2025 and currently serves as the AFP's strategic operations command responsible for monitoring intelligence, military operations, and civil-military functions, and is also aimed to boost the AFP's interoperability and synchronization, which includes synergizing joint exercises with both military units and with other allied partners.